How we test fitness watches and activity trackers

 By Hannah Walsh

-Slogging it out on the treadmill or wearing a gas mask while emptying a dishwasher - we go further to find the best fitness watches and activity trackers
+Slogging it out on the treadmill or wearing a gas mask while emptying a dishwasher - we go the extra mile to find the best and most accurate fitness watches and activity trackers.

 Put us to the test